shivannis/xandr-docs-public/xandr-docs/articles/monetize/shorten-the-targeted-learn-phase-using-bid-type-reports.md

 ---
 title: Shorten the Targeted Learn Phase Using Bid Type Reports
-description: The guide recommends using Bid Type reports to speed up learning for new campaign goals. ms.date: 10/28/2023
+description: The guide recommends using Bid Type reports to speed up learning for new campaign goals.
+It only applies to the legacy line item. ms.date: 10/28/2023
 ---